Hockey legend Balbir Sr tests COVID negative, but condition remians critical

-Hockey legend Balbir Singh Sr, a triple Olympic gold medallist, whose condition continued to remain critical, on Sunday tested negative for coronavirus.
+Hockey legend Balbir Singh Senior on Sunday tested negative for COVID-19 but remained in critical condition as he battled bronchial pneumonia at a hospital here.
 "His COVID-19 report is negative," the 96-year-old's maternal grandson, Kabir told PTI.

 - READ MORE ON: